suavecode/suavecode.github.io/develop.md

 2. To get your own copy of the source, with links into real-time updates, you need to ![fork](/images/fork-button.png){:height="25px"} the repo.
 This button is on the top-right of the page too.
 3. This will copy the repo and take you to your fork, notice that your web-browser's URL has changed to include your username.
 4. Now you can [clone](http://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) your fork to your computer.
 Find the clone url of your fork on the right hand side of the page and copy it.
 You can use the https url. <br> ![clone](/images/clone-example.png){:height="90px"}
-5. Open a command prompt, in a directory that you want to start the repository, and run the git clone command <br> `git clone <git url>` <br> Now you should have the source code!
+5. Open a command prompt, in a directory that you want to start the repository (for example in the SUAVE_Project folder), and run the git clone command <br> `git clone <git url>` <br> Now you should have the source code!
+You can rename this folder to "Source" if you want to keep the recommended [folder structure](/download#folder-structure).
-6. Change directory into the SUAVE/trunk folder and run a developer installation command.  <br> `python setup.py develop` <br> Now you have a developer version of SUAVE installed!
+6. Change directory into the trunk folder and run a developer installation command.  <br> `python setup.py develop` <br> Now you have a developer version of SUAVE installed!
 You can make changes to the source in this directory and the changes will appear the next time you run python, without having to rebuild or reinstall.
 7. Test the installation by changing to any other directory, then start a python shell, and run the command <br> `>>> import SUAVE`<br>`>>> print SUAVE.__file__`<br> This should print the file path to the SUAVE package init.py file in your trunk directory.

 #### Some Notes